bradleyg/django-s3direct/README.md

 #     1. '/' = Upload to root with the original filename.
 #     2. 'some/path' = Upload to some/path with the original filename.
 #     3. functionName = Pass a function and create your own path/filename.
+# key_args [optional] Arguments to be passed to 'key' if it's a function.
 # auth [optional] An ACL function to whether the current Django user can perform this action.
 # allowed [optional] List of allowed MIME types.
 # acl [optional] Give the object another ACL rather than 'public-read'.